MicrosoftDocs/SupportArticles-docs/SharePoint/SharePointHybrid/search/hybrid-search-failures.md

 ---
 title: Hybrid search fails to crawl or return results
 description: Describes issues when you use SharePoint hybrid search.
 For example, crawling fails, or no result is returned.
-Provides resolutions.
+Provides resolutions
 author: helenclu
 ms.author: luche
 manager: dcscontentpm